-The base provides power to the intelligent battery charging system in all Dolphin terminals that senses when a full charge has been achieved and switches to a trickle charge to maintain the full charge.
 The base completes a full charge of the main battery pack installed in the terminal seated in the terminal well in 4 hours for the standard battery or 6 hours for the extended battery.
-The base completes a full charge of the Auxiliary Battery Well (see page 12-2) in 4 hours for the standard battery or 6 hours for the extended battery.
+The base completes a full charge of the battery pack in the Auxiliary Battery Well (see page 12-2) in 4 hours for the standard battery or 6 hours for the extended battery.